chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

 <img src="../Common/img/BookmarkTool.jpg" alt="CK" style="width:4%;margin:0px 0px 0px 25px">

-* Adds or removes bookmarks that allow you to quickly return to a place in the score:
+* Adds or removes bookmarks that allow you to quickly return to a place in the score.
 * Use the keyboard shortcuts Cmd+Right/Left Arrow (Mac) or Ctrl+Right/eft Arrow (Windows) to step between bookmarks.
 * Click the Bookmark Tool to add a bookmark at the position of the Base Line.
 * The Bookmark Tool turns into a Remove Bookmark Tool when any bookmark is directly above the Base Line.